theanaverwaerde/theanaverwaerde-website/ideas.md

 Last updated: **{{ update }}**.

+## 🌐 This site
+- Mobile friendly
+- Change [rouge](https://rouge.jneen.net) to [shiki](https://shiki.style) for syntax highlighter in blog post

+## 🎨 Streaming
+- An overlay for streaming with OBS
+- A Vtuber (or PNGTuber) model for my streams

-## 💻 Software Develpment
+## 💻 Software Development

 - [json-server](https://github.com/theanaverwaerde/json-server), I want to do [typicode/json-server](https://github.com/typicode/json-server), but with only one binary file without needed npm installation
-- faker online, a website to get pertinents fake data in multiple format json/csv/xml, probably with Vue.js or Svelte
+- faker online, a website to get pertinents fake data in multiple format json/csv/xml, probably with Svelte

 ## 🕹️ Game Development

-- A casual mobile game with Godot and Playfab
 - A game on PICO-8
-- A game with MonoGame
 - Complete Multiplayer architecture with spawning server on demand
 - A game in retro console (NES or Gameboy) in assembly

 ## ✍️ Writing

 - Writing articles about Game Development (Tip or Multiplayer architecture research)
--

 ## 🔧 DIY